- Is it true that the Paradise Pool has an unbeatable 50 year warranty?

 - Won’t the logs in the ground rot?

-No, all structural log components are H5 pressure treated for full inground use, exactly the same treatment used on all modern day telegraph poles.
+No, all timber components are H5 pressure treated for full inground use, exactly the same treatment used on all modern day telegraph poles.

 - Can I get a deep end with my pool, and how hard is it to do?

 The deep end option is available on all of our pools.
 The wall height is the same all the way around the pool and then you simply dig a bowl into the floor of the pool at one end, this is a very simple and DIY friendly way of doing a deep end.
 We provide you with all of the details needed to easily shape the deep end bowl and because this is not a hopper style floor (as required by the traditional metal walled above ground pools), it doesn't have to be exact and so is easy to achieve.

 - Can I have a fully built-in step/seating area in the pool, just like an inground pool has?